1. There are so many charming, small mountain towns all within one hour of the

 WhatsApp: 506-8385-5008

-Kevin McNamee (Residency Expert)
+Kevin McNamee (Legal Residency Expert)

 Escazú, a vibrant town located just west of Costa Rica's capital, San José, has a rich history dating back to pre-Columbian times.
 Originally inhabited by indigenous tribes, Escazú's name is believed to have derived from the Nahuatl word "Itzkatzu," meaning "resting stone."
 The town gained prominence in the colonial era when Spanish settlers established agricultural estates and coffee plantations, contributing significantly to the region's economic development.
 Over the centuries, Escazú evolved from a rural settlement into a thriving suburban area, renowned for its historical landmarks, such as the San Miguel Arcángel Church, which dates back to the 19th century.